seriallos/commandstar/README.md

 * starbound.logFile: Full path to 'starbound_server.log'
 * starbound.configFile: Full path to 'starbound.config'

+**features**

+Toggle features on and off.

+* features.serverStatus: Enables a "heartbeat" check on the server port to see if the server is up..
+Default is false
+* features.activeSystems: Enables the "Active Systems" panel on the website and supporting APIs.
+Default is true
+* features.apiFooter: Enables the API links in the footer of the web page.
+  Default is true

+**ignoreChatPrefixes**

+List of characters that should be ignored when at the start of a chat line.
+Defaults to /#

+* / is for all normal slash commands
+* # is the admin chat channel for the server wrapper Starrybound

 **listenPort**

 Port that the HTTP server binds to.
 Defaults to 8080.